Spartan09/newsletter/README.md

-# Modern Newsletter API
+# Crab Courier

-Follows Zero to Production, a high-performance, production-ready newsletter subscription service built with Rust.
+A a high-performance, production-ready newsletter subscription service built with Rust.